lintje/lintje.dev/src/docs/rules/commit-subject.html.md

 ---
 layout: docs
 title: "Commit subject rules"
+description: "Read about Lintje's rules for Git commit subjects.
+The subject is the first thing other people see when they look at an individual commit or a history of a branch or Pull Request.
+That commit subjects are clear and to the point is important."
 ---

 The rules listed on this page are about the Git commit subject.
-This is the first thing other people see when they look at an individual commit or a history of a branch or Pull Request.
+The subject is the first thing other people see when they look at an individual commit or a history of a branch or Pull Request.
 That commit subjects are clear and to the point is important.

 <%= toc %>